This is inspired by/based on this great post from way back in 2005 by Michael Leddy, “How to e-email a professor.”

 Generally speaking, I respond to emails from students (and almost everyone else, too) within 24 hours, depending a bit on when I receive the email.
 I’m not likely to respond too quickly to an email sent to me on on a Friday or Saturday night.
 But even then, it’s unusual for me to not to respond within a day.

 You should set up your mobile device to read and send email.
 It is just as easy to configure your cell phone to read and send email as it is to read and send text messages, which is to say not having easy access to a laptop or desktop computer is not a good excuse for not checking your email.

 Actually Writing the Email

 Remember email is closer to a traditional letter than it is a text message.
 I say closer to because email messages are usually more informal than traditional letters, even in professional settings.
-But email messages are usually more formal than text messages because of the relationships between most people who text with each other (that is, most of us are more likely to send and receive text messages from friends and relatives rather than people we don’t know as well), and also because of the way we tend to use multiple texts to communicate with someone.
+But email messages are usually more formal than text messages because we usually have more informal relationships with people we text, and also because of the way we tend to use multiple texts to communicate with someone.